pact-foundation/pact-net/README.md

 Read more about Pact and the problems it solves at https://docs.pact.io/

 Please feel free to contribute, we do accept pull requests.
+This solution has been built using VS2017, you will need it to open this project.

 ## Usage
 Below are some samples of usage.